 Latin Proverb # 24 – Cygnea Cantio

-Curiosities: The proverb is believed to spring from the swans' song just before they die.
-Many Ancient Greek scholars spoke of the swan as a singer, but point out that they sing the most beautifully just before they die.
+The proverb, found in Erasmus' Adagia, is believed to spring from the swans' song just before they die.
+Many Ancient Greek scholars spoke of the swan as a singer, but pointed out that they sing the most beautifully just before they die.

-Many Romans also describe the swan as a singer and the connection between the song and death.
-Martial writes (13.77):
+Many Romans also described the swan as a singer and the connection between their song and death.
+Martial wrote:

 i.e. " In tears she poured out words with a faint voice,

 lamenting her sad woe, as when the swan